amacuga/progda-assignement/README.md

 ## My investigation into the numpy.random package

-I created a Jupyter notebook, where I carried out four tasks:
+I created a Jupyter notebook, where I investigated the numpy.random package in Python:

 * Explained the overall purpose of the package.
 * Explained the use of the “Simple random data” and “Permutations” functions.